-The CMOS battery serves the purpose of powering up the CMOS chip where the BIOS stores the date, time and system configuration.
+The CMOS battery powers up the CMOS chip, where the BIOS stores the date, time, and system configuration.

 CMOS battery is often used for resetting the BIOS settings to default.
-To reset the BIOS, you can simply take the battery out.
-Wait for 15 seconds and then plug it back in.
+To reset the BIOS, you can take the battery out.
+Please wait for 15 seconds, and then plug it back in.